danielle-askew/School_District_Analysis/README.md

 This leaves us with a total of 461 9th grade students.
-Let's take a look at how this changes our School District Summary.
+Let's look at how this changes our School District Summary.

 ![Before](Resources/Before.png)

 ![After](Resources/After.png)

 While 461 students may seem like a large number to remove but we can see by the examples above that the data did not shift the School Districts numbers that significantly.
-After the change the dataset shifted only about .1% for each catergory.
+After the change the dataset shifted only about .1% for each category.

 ## Deliverable 2: Repeat the school district analysis
 **1. School Summary**